 Financial account transactions in equity securities comprise the acquisition or disposal in the ordinary shares of registered companies.
-Transactions in bonds and notes consist of the acquisition and disposal of government and municipal loan stock, and bonds and notes of registered companies.
-Transactions in money market instruments comprise the acquisition and disposal of government short-term paper (such as Treasury bills, certificates of deposits, and commercial paper).
+Transactions in investment fund shares comprise the acquisition or disposal of shares or units in investment funds.
+Transactions in short-term debt securities comprise the acquisition and disposal of government short-term paper (such as Treasury bills, certificates of deposits, and commercial paper).
+Transactions in long-term debt securities consist of the acquisition and disposal of government and municipal loan stock, and bonds and notes of registered companies.